Dolly-Uppal/MS2ADM-BTS/README.md

 3) inference using the trained model...........python test.py
 4) compute the metrics......... python metric.py

-**This repository is for paper "MS2ADM-BTS" and it has been accepted in Pattern ReCognition Letters**.
+**This repository is for paper "MS2ADM-BTS" and it has been accepted in Pattern Recognition Letters**.